Frequently Asked Questions

 I would like to properly instruct my staff, can Rolande help me with this?

-We believe safe refuelling is very important and contribute to driver training in a variety of ways.
-For example, we organise special Rolande days at our stations.
-A calendar of dates when our instructors will be at the stations will soon be posted on our website.
-We also provide customised tank training.
-Depending on the need, we offer appropriate training.
-If interested, please fill in the contact form and we will get back to you as soon as possible.
+We believe safe refueling is very important and contribute to truck driver training in a variety of ways.
+For example, we organize Rolande days at our stations.
+We also provide customized refueling training.
+Depending on your needs, we offer appropriate training.
+If interested, please fill in our contact form and we will get back to you as soon as possible.

 Which fuel cards can I use when refueling at a Rolande station?